panosath/kallipos/README.md

 Files are edited at their respective repos and then imported here:

+After cloningn this repo run: `git submodule update --init --recursive`

-`git submodule update --remote --merge`
+After editing a file in a submodule run: `git submodule update --remote --merge`

 The source files are read from the `text` folder, which is a git submodule, ie a link to another repo.